serverledge-faas/serverledge/README.md

 ## Workflows

-Serverledge supports the composition of multiple functions into workflows.
+Serverledge has been extended to support the composition of multiple functions into workflows.
 More information [here](./docs/workflows.md)

 ## Additional Documentation